WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ## What Swift Macros Do Exceptionally Well?

-But Swift Macro enables encapsulation over many of them by adopting different design philosophies.
+On the other hand, Swift Macro enables encapsulation over many of them by adopting different design philosophies.
 To help you build a comprehensive understanding of these design philosophies, I would like to show you the nature of Swift Macro with some typical examples.

 ### Compile-Time Checked Literals

-Since design software like Figma and Sketch represent the RGB color with 6 hexadecimal digits.
+Design software like Figma and Sketch represent the RGB color with 6 hexadecimal digits.
 Developers often extend the type of color to allow direct copying and pasting of RGB values from design software for use in
 Swift: